WPI-LIONS-Group/Secure-Software-Development-Life-Cycle/README.md

 tcpdump -i <interface> -w <file> -s 0 tcp
 # use this to view the saved traffic
 tcpick -C -yP -r <file>
+# use this is the password todo sql injection
+'+(SELECT userPW FROM Authenticate WHERE userID='teacher')+'
 ```